lidofinance/depositor-bot/README.md

 Once a sufficient number of messages is collected to constitute a quorum, the bot proceeds to initiate a deposit into the designated staking module.
 This deposit is executed using the depositBufferedEther function within the "DepositSecurityModule" smart contract.

-Direct deposit happens when we see that vault has accumulated some threshold and depositor wants to deposit to the preconfigured module.
-If the threshold is passed then depositor bot will call contract to deposit.
+Direct deposit is a mechanism that allows depositors to use side vault facilities for deposits.
+This process transfers ETH from the vault and facilitates the deposit to specified in side vault staking module, preventing funds from being stuck in the withdrawal queue.

 **The Pauser Bot** obtains pause message from Council Daemon and enacts pause deposits on protocol.
 Pause can occurs when Lido detects stealing.